Key takeaways

 Eating a bland diet may help calm an upset stomach and reduce diarrhea symptoms.
 Foods like bananas, rice, applesauce, and toast—often called the BRAT diet—are easy on the digestive system.
 These foods can help firm up stools and provide important nutrients without irritating the stomach.

 If you have a sensitive stomach, try to keep meals simple.
-Avoid spices and sauces, as they can cause more digestive problems.
-Eating smaller, more frequent meals can also help, as doing so may allow the digestive system to adjust gradually.
+Avoid spices and sauces, as they can cause stomach pain and more irritation in the gut.
+Eating smaller, more frequent meals can help reduce stress on the digestive system.
 Staying hydrated is also helpful for preventing diarrhea.

 Avoid high-fat and high-fiber foods